Jamdoog/ansible-teleport/README.md

 Ansible Role: Teleport
 =========

-This role will deploy teleport to a given server.
+This role will deploy Teleport to a given server.

-What this does
+What this does:
 ---------------

 You can configure which parts of a teleport deployment you want with variables.